Dreamia

 Dreamia (registered as Dreamia - Serviços de Televisão, S.A.) is a producer of thematic channels for the Portuguese and African markets.
 It is a joint-venture between NOS and AMC Networks International Iberia.
 It produces the channels distributed by AMC Networks International Iberia.

 Dreamia channels are some of the most watched channels in Portuguese cable, with Canal Hollywood regularly surpassing RTP 2's ratings.
 As of late 2014, the sum of its channels was of 5,5% in share.

 History

-Dreamia was created as a joint-venture between ZON Multimédia and Chello Multicanal to mAanage the Portuguese feeds of Canal Hollywood and Canal Panda, the existing Portuguese cable channel MOV and the then-upcoming Panda Biggs channel.
+Dreamia was created as a joint-venture between ZON Multimédia and Chello Multicanal to manage the Portuguese feeds of Canal Hollywood and Canal Panda, the existing Portuguese cable channel MOV and the then-upcoming Panda Biggs channel.
 Under the agreement, Chello Multicanal would distribute Dreamia's channels to operators in Portugal and Portuguese-speaking countries in Africa.